breck7/scroll/scroll/readme.md

-# Dud: Dud Uses Dumbdown
+# 📜 Scroll: An old way to publish

-Dud is simple publishing software whose purpose is to demonstrate the pros and cons of Dumbdown for static publishing.
+Scroll is simple static publishing software whose purpose is to demonstrate the pros and cons of Dumbdown for static publishing.

 ## Installing

-Dud is part of the dumbdown-js package on npm
+Scroll is part of the dumbdown-js package on npm

 https://www.npmjs.com/package/dumbdown-js